Instant Slime Instructions - How to Mix Instant Slime

 Endless Ways to Get Slimed: How to Use Instant Slime

-Here are the most popular ways our customers use Instant Mud:
+Here are the most popular ways our customers use Instant Slime:

 Epic Events